top of page

 From the very first weeks of life, countless connections are forged between neurons as tracks are laid down in a rail network.
 Signals will travel along this neural infrastructure.
 These connections gradually shape the final architecture of the brain, known as the connectome.
 Our ability to perform complex cognitive tasks rests on its structure (Dichio et al., 2024).

 A fully mature brain processes millions of bits of information per second and has a memory capacity of 2.5 petabytes.
 A “petabyte” is equivalent to a million gigabytes, or about 4.7 billion books of memory.
 Yet it consumes the same amount of energy as a 12 watt lightbulb.
-Not only do brains use just a few watts of power, they need very little data to succeed.
-Artificial intelligence, by contrast, currently uses multiple kilowatts of power and needs billions of parameters to "learn" and generate results.
+The brain devotes between 40-50% of a cell's effort to an individual task.

 Even seemingly simple tasks are wondrously complex.
 As I type, for example, the press of the press of the keys sends ripples of activity across neurons spanning the entire brain (Swann, et al, 2023).
 Even neurons and regions previously not thought to be movement related are active.
 The wrist pitches and yaws.
 The delicate muscles of the hand contract and extend.
 My fingers press the keys that will print out the letters that will make the words that I’ll string into paragraphs to express the wonder that is in my heart.
 The brain orchestrates these movements.
 It initiates a plan before initiating and executing a movement, tracking it through completion.
 Interestingly, brain signals predictive of movement are also active.
 The brain perceives and selects a course of action and anticipates where a future body-orientation once the arc of a movement is complete (Shioiri, 2023).
 The intention to type and the typing itself run along two different pathways.
 My brain has woven strings of thoughts together to form words that make paragraphs, and, step-wise, the thoughts precede the movements of the fingers.
 My fingers cannot type at the speed of thought, and thought, itself, is slower than the speed of intention.
 The speed of thought ranges from 500 milliseconds to 3.3 seconds.
 Less than 200 milliseconds is the domain of intention.
 I type about 1.1 words per second.
 Intention drives thoughts; thoughts drive action.